mmonj/class-notes/docs/CSCI 370 - Software Engineering/documents/lecture-3.md

-# CSCI 370 - Lecture 3: The Problem with Inheritance and the Case for Composition
+# CSCI 370 - Lec 3: The Problem with Inheritance and the Case for Composition

 ---